suffolklibraries/lgc/content/collections/events/circuits-jumpstart.md

   [01473351249](tel:01473351249)
 ---
-Come along to Bury St Edmunds Library for this free Circuits session for all abilities with Nardyne!
+Come along to Bury St Edmunds Library for a free Circuits session for all abilities with Nardyne!
 This event is part of Jumsptart, our health and wellbeing campaign.